Klosmi/html-basics/Node.md

   ]
   ```

-  Requiring an entiry directory is useful when we working with packeges.
+  Requiring an entire directory is useful when we working with packeges.

   ---